-When CCC copies files to your destination, it maintains a record of the files that were copied.
+When CCC copies files to your destination, it maintains a record of the files that were copied (by default; that setting is available in Advanced Settings > Performance & Analysis > "Maintain a record of transactions").
 That record includes the size, modification date, and a checksum of the latest version of each file.
 On demand, CCC can evaluate either the source or the destination against those records to determine if any files differ since the files were copied.
 Click on the Source or Destination selector, then choose Verify files copied by this task to start that verification.

 When and why would I use this feature?

 Unlike the previous two features that offer automated verification of files based on a comparison of the source against the destination, this feature is something you would use in an ad hoc manner.
 Suppose, for example, that you just installed some software, and now you're a bit concerned that something untoward has happened to your source volume.
 You can open CCC, click on the Source selector, then choose Verify files copied by this task.
 CCC will then read every file on the source and compare its checksum against the checksum of the file when it was last copied by the selected task.
 If any files have been modified since then, CCC will present those to you, along with context about the change (e.g. modification date, size, and/or checksum differences).